-Glossary / PAM (Privileged Account Management)
+Glossary / PAM (Privileged Access Management)

-PAM (Privileged Account Management)
+PAM (Privileged Access Management)

-What is privileged account management (PAM)?
+What is privileged access management (PAM)?

 Privileged Access Management (PAM) is a set of cybersecurity strategies and technologies designed to control, monitor, and protect privileged accounts and credentials.
 It’s about ensuring that only authorized individuals have access to these powerful accounts and that their actions are closely monitored and audited.
 PAM is a crucial layer of defense against both external attackers and malicious insiders who seek to exploit privileged access to critical systems, sensitive data, and core infrastructure.